 WP ERP – Your Secret Tool For A Healthy Supply Chain Management of Business

-This WordPress solution has a centralized dashboard from where you can manage Human Resources, Customer Relationships, and Accounting at the same time.
-This would give you complete transparency and you will have all the data on the palm of your hand.
+This WordPress solution has a centralized dashboard from which you can simultaneously manage Human Resources, Customer Relationships, and Accounting.
+This would give complete transparency and allow you to have all data at your hand.

 But when it comes to managing the Supply Chain process, WP ERP can become your ally.
-Along with these three core modules, it also has some great extensions that will help manage your SCM process like,
+Along with these three core modules, it has some great extensions to help manage your SCM process.
+For example:

 These extensions will help you create a smart strategy regarding your Supply Chain process.
 However, along with these extensions, this plugin has some other features as well, including,